 Issuing staff with panic buttons is an incredibly effective way of reducing workplace violence.
 Panic buttons allow members of staff to call for help instantly and silently if they feel threatened or experience a violent incident.

-Although eliminating workplace violence incidents altogether may not be possible, investing in training and security should help to reduce incidents of physical violence and ensure all staff feel as safe as possible when they’re at work.
+Although eliminating workplace violence incidents altogether may not be possible, investing in training and security should help to reduce incidents of physical violence and ensure all staff feels as safe as possible when they’re at work.

 To learn more about violence prevention, and to find out how our panic buttons are already keeping employees safe, contact a member of our team or read more articles on the ROAR blog today.
+Request a Demo.